nadeem-cpp/tic-tac-toe/README.md

 # semester-Projects
-it is a simple graphic less game know as tic-tac-toe.
+it is a simple console based tic-tac-toe game.
+It is a final semester project build using C++ for the course of Programming Fundamentals.